-Phonics interventions have successfully been implemented in 21-22 with children benefitting from a personalised intervention programme with between 2 and 4 additional sessions weekly.
-The outcome of phonics for Year 1 in 21-22 was 74%, below the latest published average available at 82% (2019).
-The school recognises that this is an area of improvement for 22-23 and beyond.
-2 out of 3 pupil premium children in Year 1 passed the phonics screening check in 21-22 with all 3 pupil premium children surpassing the 2022 check pass mark of 32 by July 2022.
-Interventions will continue in 22-23 for children in Year 1 and for any Year 2 children who did not pass in Year 1.
+Phonics interventions have successfully been implemented in 22-23 with children benefitting from a personalised intervention programme with between 2 and 4 additional sessions weekly.
+The outcome of phonics for Year 1 in 21-22 was 95%, significantly above the currently published national standard of 81% in 2023.
+1 out of 1 pupil premium children in Year 1 passed the phonics screening check in 22-23.
+Interventions will continue in 23-24 for children in Year 1 and for any Year 2 children who did not pass in Year 1.